 Services should be designed to allow a 2-meter distance to be maintained (wherever possible) and hygiene procedures should be followed.

-However, if you are self-isolating or shielding, no repair work should be carried out in your home unless it is to remedy a direct risk that affects your safety or the safety of your household.
-In these essential cases, arrangements should be made to avoid any face-to-face contact and to ensure all government advice on social distancing and maintaining good hygiene is followed.
+However, if you are self-isolating, no repair work should be carried out in your home unless it is to remedy a direct risk that affects your safety or the safety of your household.
+In these essential cases, arrangements should be made to avoid any face-to-face contact, for example when answering the door.

-If you are self-isolating or shielding and your gas safety check is due, you should inform your landlord.
+If you are self-isolating and your gas safety check is due, you should inform your landlord.
 The safety check can be delayed until after your isolation period has ended.
-If you are shielding, an inspection or repair should only go ahead if there is a direct gas safety risk posed.
-Your landlord will be best placed to decide whether an inspection is required.
+If you are clinically extremely vulnerable, you should inform your landlord so they can make arrangements for the appropriate social distancing to be maintained during the visit.

 I am due to move home.
 Can this still go ahead?

-The government have now amended the regulations to make it clear that people who wish to move home can do so.
+You are free to move home, whether buying or renting, providing that this is undertaken in line with public health advice and the relevant COVID-19 legislation.
 Please be mindful that the process of finding and moving into a new home will be different as those involved will have to adapt practices and procedures to minimise the risk of spreading the virus as much as possible.

-Moving home is not appropriate if you pose a direct risk of transmitting COVID-19.
-If you are clinically vulnerable or shielding, you should carefully consider your personal situation, and the circumstances of your move, before going ahead.
+Moving home is not appropriate if you pose a direct risk of transmitting COVID-19, for example those within their isolation period.
+If you are clinically extremely vulnerable,, you should carefully consider your personal situation, and the circumstances of your move, before going ahead.
 You may wish to seek some medical advice.